(a) "Domestic abuse" has the meaning given in section 518B.01, subdivision 2.

 (3) violation of a domestic abuse order for protection.

 Each county and city attorney shall develop and implement a written plan to expedite and improve the efficiency and just disposition of domestic abuse cases brought to the prosecuting authority.
 Domestic abuse advocates, law enforcement officials, and other interested members of the public must have an opportunity to assist in the development or adaptation of the plans in each jurisdiction.
-The commissioner shall make the model and related training and technical assistance available to all city and county attorneys.
+The commissioner shall make the plan and related training and technical assistance available to all city and county attorneys.
 All plans must state goals and contain policies and procedures to address the following matters: